 Wind turbine models shall account for rotor mass, aerodynamic energy conversion, and pitch control.

-Explicit frequency protection relay models shall be provided for all IRRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 1.
+Explicit frequency protection relay models shall be provided for all IBRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 1.

-Explicit voltage protection relay models shall be provided for all IRRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 2.
+Explicit voltage protection relay models shall be provided for all IBRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 2.

 Updates to Existing Dynamic Data